agungsb/react-simple-lazyload/README.md

 Pass custom styles as props.

+### usecssmodules
+Type: Bool, Default: false IsRequired: false

+Set to true if you are using CSS modules.

 ### alt, onError, etc.

 Type: Any Default: undefined IsRequired: false

 The rest of `image's` element attributes.

+## Component Styles

+You can find the styles in `lib/components/ReactSimpleLazyLoad/ReactSimpleLazyLoad.css` and insert it to your project.
+Or if you are already using `CSS Modules`, you can pass `usecssmodules` props to the component.

 ## License